Sushmey/HaikuBlog/README.md

   <li>MySQL</li>
 </ul>

-Includes login authentication where you can change your username, email and profile picture.
+Includes login authentication using session cookies where you can change your username, email and profile picture.

 <h1> Screenshots </h1>
 <h3> Home page </h3>